monkeyraptor/Removing-duplications-from-array/README.md

 # Removing duplicates from an array
-**JavaScript**: removing duplicated elements in an array without sorting it
+**JavaScript**: removing duplicated elements in an array without sorting them.

 Usage: `r_d(the_array)`